 Fig. \ref{match} gives the pipeline of our temporal top$K$-enhanced matching strategy.
 We store the permuted query embeddings $\mathcal{\hat F}_{emb}^{t-T},\mathcal{\hat F}_{emb}^{t-T+1},...,\mathcal{\hat F}_{emb}^{t-1}$ from last $T$ frames in a memory bank, where the features of same index in permuted query embeddings belong to same instance across frames.
 For current frame $t$, we calculate cost maps $\mathcal{S}_{cost}^{i} \in \mathbb{R}^{ N\times N}, i =1,2,..,T,$ between query embeddings at current frame $t$ and permuted query embeddings from $T$ adjacent frames as

 The large value in cost map $\mathcal{S}_{cost}^{i}$ represents small probability that the query embeddings from two frames belong to same instance.
-Based on these cost maps $\mathcal{S}_{cost}^{i}, i=1,2,...,T$, we employ Hungarian algorithm to associate query embeddings at current frame with the permuted query embeddings in memory bank as
+Based on these cost maps $\mathcal{S}_{cost}^{i}, i=1,2,...,T$, we employ the Hungarian algorithm to associate query embeddings from the current frame with permuted query embeddings from last $T$ frames stored in memory as

-where $\texttt{ids}^i \in \mathbb{R}^{1\times N}$ can map the query embeddings at current frame $t$ to permuted query embeddings at frame $t-i$.
+where $\texttt{ids}^i \in \mathbb{R}^{N}$ can map the query embeddings at current frame $t$ to permuted query embeddings at frame $t-i$.
 Then, we can generate frame-level cost value by aggregating cost values of matched query embeddings as

 When $s^i$ is small, it represents that frame $t$ and frame $t-i$ has a high matching degree.
 Therefore, we select $K$ frames with minimum cost values, and mean their cost maps, which can be written as